Logiqx/sse-results/docs/tech/server.md

 - Retrieve info.json and settings.json from the motion and save in the local cache.
 - Retrieve logs.json and save in the local cache.
+- Determine if Motion firmware and settings are as expected so that a warning can be shown.
+  - Settings will be automatically fixed in the future, when it is supported by the firmware.

 - Determine if any tracks need to be downloaded by checking if they are already present locally.
   - If downloads are required then trigger the onwards processing:
     - Set the motion status to "pending".